rjlutz/CarND-Behavioral-Cloning-P3/writeup_report.md

 # Behavioral Cloning Project P3

-# TODO add L/C/R and flipped/bright/shadow

-This project was developed to fulfill Project 3 (Term 1) of the Udacity Self-Driving Car Engineer Nanodegree Program
+This project was developed to fulfill Project 3 (Term 1) of the Udacity Self-Driving Car Engineer Nanodegree Program.

 The goals / steps of this project are the following:
 * Use the simulator to collect data of good driving behavior